Five ideas for rainy day family fun

 There are some fantastic museums to visit in North Yorkshire.
 Learn about the history of the area through artefacts, stories, and live re-enactments.
 Many of the museums have dedicated children’s areas with lots of hands-on activities for little ones.

 Visit the Craven Museum at Skipton Town Hall and learn about the history of this part of the Yorkshire Dales through its many interesting artefacts and displays.
-Family events taking place in the town hall over the summer holidays include ‘The BIG Pirate Party’ and the ‘Amazing Bubble Science Show’.
-You can also sign children up for one of the Art Clubs and let their creativity flow.
+Family events and shows take place in the town hall over school holidays and you can also sign children up for one of the Art Clubs and let their creativity flow.

 Have you ever wondered what it would be like to be locked up in a Victorian prison or sent to the workhouse?
 The three Law and Order Museums in Ripon tell the story of crime and punishment and have some great interactive activities, trails and events for children to join in.
 Dress up as a policeman or have your fingerprints taken at the Prison & Police Museum, stand in the dock at the Courthouse Museum, and discover what a Victorian schoolroom was like at the Workhouse Museum.